dev-cycles/contextive/docs/adr/0002-language-&-framework-selection.md

 * While the MVP does not have any online components, the overall project may one day incorporate an online service, so a language/framework that supports web app and API development is beneficial

 Factors not specifically considered:
-* While all languages have inherent strengths and weaknesses, these have not been considered in this evaluation due to the number of languages and lack of clarity at this point over which strengths and weaknesses are most relevant for the development of a Contextly type project.
+* While all languages have inherent strengths and weaknesses, these have not been considered in this evaluation due to the number of languages and lack of clarity at this point over which strengths and weaknesses are most relevant for the development of a Contextive type project.
 * As a result, the primary consideration is support for the relevant and priority execution environments
 * Inherent language strength/weakness concerns may be considered if there is a need to narrow down two viable candidates, or after MVP when the project needs are more well understood